ibl.ai Agentic AI Blog

 3. Model choice.
 Any LLM: Claude (any tier), GPT-5, Gemini, Llama 4 (self-hosted), DeepSeek-R1 (self-hosted), Qwen 3 (multilingual), your own deployment.
 You set the routing policy; the platform executes it.
 Switch models without a vendor conversation.

 4. Data residency.
 Prompts, responses, agent-tool payloads — all stay inside your environment.
-The control plane sees orchestration metadata (which mentor, which skill, which model class), not the payloads.
+The control plane sees orchestration metadata (which agent, which skill, which model class), not the payloads.

 What This Is For